 Family is another very important core value for us.
 Again this was modeled by our parents.
 My dad said he felt so lucky that we didn't have the family problems that others talked about in his office.
 We have a close family which includes extended family.

-When my son was negotiating a new employment contract he said to me, one of the things that is important to him is to be able to take a week off to visit his sister after she has her baby, after only being employed a few months.
-If the answer is anything other than, 'yes', then his answer would be a hard, 'No.'
+When my son was negotiating a new employment contract he said to me, one thing that is important to him is to be able to take a week off to visit his sister after she has her baby, after only being employed a few months.
+If the answer is anything other than, "yes", then his answer to the offer of employment would be a hard, "No."

 Think about what values are important to you personally, and to your family.
-Discuss it with your children.
-Can you tell what the values are of the schools they want to apply to?
+Discuss it with your children and teens.
+Can you discern what are the values of the colleges your teens want to apply to?
 Is that a good fit?
-When they are filling out college applications and scholarship applications, these values should come through possibly in their essay.
+When they are filling out college applications and scholarship applications, their values should come through, possibly in their essay.